-The Committee also scrutinise the Government’s response to court judgments concerning human rights, and the UK’s compliance with its human rights obligations contained in a range of international treaties.
+The Committee also scrutinises the Government’s response to court judgments concerning human rights, and the UK’s compliance with its human rights obligations contained in a range of international treaties.

-From time to time, The Committee will also conduct thematic inquiries, where the Committee choose our own subjects of inquiry and seek evidence from a wide range of groups and individuals with relevant experience and interest.
+The Committee will also conduct thematic inquiries, where the Committee choose its own subjects of inquiry and seek evidence from a wide range of groups and individuals with relevant experience and interest.

 The Committee are also required to report to Parliament on any remedial order made under the Human Rights Act 1998.
 A remedial order is a form of delegated legislation.
 Remedial Orders seek to correct breaches of human rights, identified by either domestic courts or the European Court of Human Rights, between UK law and the ECHR.

 The Committee's formal remit can be found under HC Standing Order No. 152B.